suyanlong/pier/README.md

 `bitxhub.validators`: bitxhub validator's addresses

-`appchain.plugin`: relative path in pier repo of appchain plugin
+`appchain.plugin`: relative path in sidercar repo of appchain plugin

 `appchain.config`: relative path of appchain config directory

 ## Usage

-More details about usage is in [Pier handbook](https://github.com/meshplus/pier/wiki/Pier%E4%BD%BF%E7%94%A8%E6%96%87%E6%A1%A3)
+More details about usage is in [sidercar handbook](https://github.com/link33/sidercar/wiki/sidercar%E4%BD%BF%E7%94%A8%E6%96%87%E6%A1%A3)

 ## License

-The Pier library (i.e. all code outside of the cmd and internal directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the LICENSE.LESSER file.
+The sidercar library (i.e. all code outside of the cmd and internal directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the LICENSE.LESSER file.

-The Pier binaries (i.e. all code inside of the cmd and internal directory) is licensed under the GNU General Public License v3.0, also included in our repository in the LICENSE file.
+The sidercar binaries (i.e. all code inside of the cmd and internal directory) is licensed under the GNU General Public License v3.0, also included in our repository in the LICENSE file.